vikhyatsingh123/Naruto-Shippuden/README.md

 # Naruto-Shippuden
 <img width="2295"  height="504" alt="series image" src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwallpapercave.com%2Fwp%2Fwp3170365.jpg&f=1&nofb=1">

-There is no doubt that most  of our childhood was spent watching anime especially Naruto, we have seen and experienced it all.
-With Hacktoberfest 2023 coming up and being one of the people who would participate for the very first time, I decided to create this repository that's actually a very basic web-page that let the user view and add their favourite characters.
+There is no doubt that most  of our childhood was spent watching anime, especially Naruto; we have seen and experienced it all.
+With Hacktoberfest 2025 coming up and being one of the people who would participate for the very first time, I decided to create this repository that's actually a very basic web-page that let the user view and add their favourite characters.

-You can find all types characters on https://www.giantbomb.com/naruto-uzumaki/3005-790/friends/ and on https://www.giantbomb.com/naruto-uzumaki/3005-790/enemies/
+You can find all types of characters on https://www.giantbomb.com/naruto-uzumaki/3005-790/friends/ and on https://www.giantbomb.com/naruto-uzumaki/3005-790/enemies/

 # Contents of the Webpage